common-workflow-language/user_guide/src/topics/best-practices.md

   to write your own (see the link below to learn more about choosing a license), and our recommended practice is to choose a license that allows for re-use by anyone, e.g. [Apache 2.0][apache-license].

-  If possible, the license should be specified wit its corresponding [SPDX identifier][spdx].
+  If possible, the license should be specified with its corresponding [SPDX identifier][spdx].
-  Construct the metadata field for the licence by providing a URL of the form `https://spdx.org/licenses/[SPDX-ID]` where `SPDX-ID` is the taken from the list of identifiers linked above.
+  Construct the metadata field for the licence by providing a URL of the form `https://spdx.org/licenses/[SPDX-ID]` where `SPDX-ID` is taken from the list of identifiers linked above.
 See the example snippet below for guidance.
 For non-standard licenses without an SPDX identifier, provide a URL to the license.